 SUBOXONE Film is a prescription medicine used to treat adults who are addicted to (dependent on) opioid drugs (either prescription or illegal) as part of a complete treatment program that also includes counseling and behavioral therapy.

 - For dependence on short‑acting opioids, like heroin or prescription painkillers, SUBOXONE Film, which contains buprenorphine and naloxone, may be recommended to help you begin and maintain continuity of treatment

 - When transitioning from dependence on long‑acting opioids, like methadone, a buprenorphine‑only medication may be recommended

-If a doctor qualified to treat opioid dependence prescribes SUBOXONE Film, your treatment can begin.
+If a doctor, nurse practitioner or physician assistant waivered to treat opioid dependence prescribes SUBOXONE Film, your treatment can begin.
 The following are potential stages of treatment with SUBOXONE Film.
-Only your doctor can decide what is an appropriate treatment plan for you.
+Only your healthcare provider can decide what is an appropriate treatment plan for you.

-- Induction—you begin your treatment (or restart it if you've relapsed) under the supervision of a doctor.
+- Induction—you begin your treatment (or restart it if you've relapsed) under the supervision of a healthcare provider.
 For your first dose, you must be in a moderate state of withdrawal.
-You work with your doctor to reach a dose of SUBOXONE Film that works for you.
+You work with your healthcare provider to reach a dose of SUBOXONE Film that works for you.

-- Maintenance—Your doctor will help you to transition to the maintenance phase of treatment when you:
+- Maintenance—Your healthcare provider will help you to transition to the maintenance phase of treatment when you:

 - Are no longer experiencing withdrawal symptoms

 In the maintenance phase, you may be taking your medication regularly as prescribed.
 You should comply with all of the elements in your treatment plan including responsibly handling the medication, staying free from illicit drug use, and seeking counseling and/or psychosocial support.